Greg Scott (American football)

-Gregory Scott (born October 2, 1979) is a former American football defensive end who played in the National Football League, NFL Europe, and the Arena Football League.
+Gregory Scott (born October 2, 1979) is an American former professional football player who was a defensive end in the National Football League (NFL), NFL Europe, and Arena Football League (AFL).

-He played college football at Hampton University and was drafted in the seventh round of the 2002 NFL Draft.
+He played college football for the Hampton Pirates and was selected in the seventh round of the 2002 NFL draft.
 He played for the Washington Redskins (2002) and the Cincinnati Bengals (2003–2004).
 In 2005, he was allocated to the Rhein Fire of NFLE.
 He played two seasons for the AFL's Grand Rapids Rampage (2006–2007).